 But purchasing a television is fraught with all kinds of danger as well.
 What size TV do I buy?
 What technology should I invest in?
 Name brand or not?
 LED backlit, OLED, or one of the other new technologies?
 What's a good price?
 What should I look for?

 Thankfully, you're not alone.
 People ask a ton of questions about TVs, and with good reason.
 If you drop more than $1,000 on a TV, don't you want to make sure it works for you?
 And fulfills your needs as a consumer?

-But before you delve further, consider a few basics to ask yourself.
+Before you delve further, consider a few basics to ask yourself.

 - What will the television primarily be used for?
 Movies?
 Gaming?
-Web Surfing?
+Web surfing?

 - What are the size limitations of the room in which you will keep your television?

 - How many people in your household will use the TV?

 - And finally, what can you budget for a television?

 All important questions should be answered before you walk into a showroom or click on a link.
 The answer to these questions will determine the make, model, and size of the TV you purchase.
 So take my digital hand and come with me as we explore more questions you should ask before buying a television.

 How big a television you purchase should be directly related to the room in which you'll be placing it.
 You should always leave at least 10 to 12" of space between the edges of the TV and whatever is around it—if it's a wall-mounted TV, this means try to keep pictures, air, heating vents, and other assorted items that far away.
 If the TV will be table or stand mounted, try to leave at least four inches from the back or sides of the set and the nearest wall (vents for televisions are usually at the backs or sides of the sets).
 Measure your wall or stand area, and make sure you have those clearances; that should determine the size of your set.
 Have a 200" wall?
 Go for broke.